bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 04. image of the css box model (04) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image004.png"
   style="width:50%"
-   alt="Image of the CSS box model." />
+  title="Image of the CSS box model" alt="Image of the CSS box model." />
 </p>

 -   <b>Module 4</b> is about layout and positioning using CSS.
 You will start by understanding the box model - the foundation of layout on the Web.